stoyandimitrovv/stoyandimitrovv/README.md

 <h2 align="center">Hi there 👋</h1>

-I am passionate about building web applications and I am highly enthusiastic about learning new technologies and skills.
-I am currently using ASP.NET Core.
-My hobbies are sports and traveling, also I used to be a professional volleyball player for the past 6 years.
-I am excited about the opportunity to work in a team and to learn..<br/>
+I am passionate about building web applications and I am highly enthusiastic about learning new technologies and skills.<br/>

 </a>
 <a href="https://www.linkedin.com/in/stoyan-dimitrov-70487a248/" target="_blank">